 If the Post as business day check box is cleared for the same store, separate sales orders are generated when the store posts its statement for the close of the business day.
 One sales order includes the transactions that were recorded between the business hours of 8:00 AM and midnight on May 31, and the second sales order includes the transactions that were recorded between the business hours of 12:01 AM and 3:00 AM on June 1.

 Before you can create statements, you should close the shifts in the statement period.

 When you post a statement, sales orders and invoices are created for the retail sales in the statement.

 - Cash and carry sales are aggregated onto one sales order, and are invoiced for the default customer who is assigned to the store.

-- Retail sales for which a customer was added to the transaction in Microsoft Dynamics 365 for Retail POS generate separate sales orders and invoices, one for each unique customer.
+- Retail sales for which a customer was added to the transaction in Retail POS generate separate sales orders and invoices, one for each unique customer.

 Payment journals are automatically created for the payments in the statement, and the inventory is updated for the POS store.